Dr Funk´s Son encased in a tower of crushed ice.

 Dr Funk is a classic Tiki drink named after a a German doctor who practised in Samoa treating among others the famous author Robert Louis Stevenson, sometimes in the beginning of the 20th Century, maybe even earlier.
 Most likely he created the drink as a medicinal tonic for his patients.

 A general description of the Doctor Funk cocktail recipe appears in the 1921 book, Mystic Isles of the South Seas: “It was made of a portion of absinthe, a dash of grenadine,—a syrup of the pomegranate fruit,—the juice of two limes, and half a pint of siphon water.
-Dr. Funk of Samoa, who had been a physician to Robert Louis Stevenson, had left the receipt for the concoction when he was a guest of the club.”
+Dr. Funk of Samoa, who had been a physician to Robert Louis Stevenson, had left the receipt for the concoction when he was a guest of the club.
+One paid half a franc for it, and it would restore self-respect and interest in one’s surroundings when even Tahiti rum failed.”

 First time i read about this drink i found it very interesting.
 I have read books about the South Seas since i was a child, and i can recall reading a book about Louis Stevenson.